MohitShukla/basis/auth/frontend/public/docs/basis-documentation/introduction.md

 ## What you get from Basis?
 - Well defined, reliable, scalable tech stack of programming languages, 3rd party libraries, 3rd party tools to build upon.
 More on [Architecture](/docs/basis-documentation/architecture/overview.md)

+## Deployment Options
+- [Download from GitHub](https://github.com/MohitShukla/basis) and install on uyour own servers
+- Request Basis team to host it for you